The Perfect Balance of Strategic, Analytical, and Creative Knowledge

 In the end, you'll be able to pursue better careers in strategic communications.

-American University is pleased to offer select students an Online Merit Scholarship of up to $10,000.
+American University is pleased to offer select students an Online Merit Scholarship, which is limited based on funds.
 Admitted students will be eligible for scholarship consideration based on academic credentials, professional experience, and exceptional leadership skills.